-In line with the London Stock Exchange’s recent changes to the AIM Rules requiring all AIM-listed companies to adopt and comply with a recognised corporate governance code, the Board has adopted the Quoted Companies Alliance Corporate Governance Code (QCA Code).
-Details of how we comply with the QCA Code principles in broad terms can be found below in our Statement of Compliance with the QCA Code and in the 2018 Annual Report, a copy of which can be found on this website (www.1spatial.com).
-The information contained in this Statement of Compliance was updated on 21 September 2018.
-This information will be reviewed and updated annually.
+In line with the London Stock Exchange’s AIM Rules the Board has adopted the Quoted Companies Alliance Corporate Governance Code (QCA Code).
+Details of how we comply with the QCA Code principles in broad terms can be found below in our Statement of Compliance with the QCA Code and in the 2020 Annual Report, a copy of which can be found on this website (www.1spatial.com).
+The information contained in this Statement of Compliance was updated on 10 September 2020.
+This information is reviewed and updated annually.

 Statement of Compliance with the QCA Corporate Governance Code

 As Chairman, it remains my responsibility, working with my fellow board colleagues, to ensure that good standards of corporate governance are embraced throughout the group.
 As a board, we set clear expectations concerning the group’s culture, values and behaviours and we continue to assess and communicate these attributes as the group grows

-Set out below is a summary, in broad terms, which demonstrates how the Company addresses the key governance principles defined in the QCA Code.
-Further information on compliance with the QCA Code will be provided in our next annual report and we will provide updates on our compliance with the QCA Code annually.
+Set out below is a summary, in broad terms, which demonstrates how the Company continues to address the key governance principles defined in the QCA Code.

 Andy Roberts, Non-executive Chairman